-Each Week A and Week B includes a Lecture Quiz that is largely based on the lecture viewing for the week, but may also include questions from the assigned readings.
+Each week includes a Week Quiz that is largely based on the lecture viewing for the week, but may also include questions from the assigned readings.
 You will have 20 minutes to complete the quiz and are allowed two (2) attempts.
 Your highest score of the two attempts will be kept for your grade.